AplicacionesOpenSource-SW58/FastLearners-Frontend-Web-App/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running JSON Server
-Run `json-server --watch dbjson --routes routes.json` to execute Json server.
+Run `json-server --watch db.json --routes routes.json` to execute Json server.